Last Updated on 11 October 2024 by Cycloscope

 Exploring Taroko entirely by bus, stopping only at the so-called highlights, it’s possible but not a great idea.
 If you have your own means of transport that would be the best.

-What we did was taking the bus from Hualien and get down at the last stop, then just walked down, following a few hike paths and mostly the main road.
+What we did was take the bus from Hualien and get down at the last stop, then just walk down, following a few hike paths and mostly the main road.
 The scenery was constantly astounding, and we are glad we didn’t miss an inch of it.

-Hualien is a cool city, a great stopover for those backpacking Taiwan.
-It has the cheapest accommodations in the whole country (yes, we’ll call it a country) and one of the best night markets.
+Hualien is a cool city and a great stopover for those backpacking in Taiwan.ย It has the cheapest accommodations in the whole country (yes, we’ll call it a country) and one of the best night markets.

 Hualien has a vast aboriginal minority, and you’ll have the chance to taste some of their traditional food in this market, together with some opinable fusion cuisine.
 The further you go south along the east coast the more aboriginal people you’ll meet, it’s very interesting to learn about the original inhabitants of this island.